keruchen/LandExplorer/README.md

 # LandExplorer

-Use averaged 20 year county yield data
+Use 20 year (1997 - 2017) historical yield to explore yield stability in US at county level